 Flip the pancake and heat the other side for 30 seconds.
 Once cooked, put the pancake on a plate and cover with foil to keep it warm.
 Repeat with all the remaining batter.

-Assemble the pancakes by adding a line of the onion mixture and then the grated cheese.
+Assemble the pancakes by adding a line of the onion mixture and then 60 g Mature cheddar and some Fresh parsley.
 Fold and serve.

 Make sure you pour only a very thin layer of batter in to the pan.
 These are meant to be thin, light and delicate crepe type pancakes.
 Too much batter would make them stodgy.